BFauber/Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco/README.md

 # Python-R-Analyzing-Pay-and-Overtime-Abuses-SanFrancisco
-Using Python and R to analyze the City of San Francisco (California, USA) employee base pay, overtime pay, and potential overtime pay abuse, from 2011-2015.
+An analysis using Python and R to explore the City of San Francisco (California, USA) payroll data from 2011-2015.

 <H3>Goals</H3>